rodrigocfelix/SolaceKafkaConnectors/README.md

 # SolaceKafkaConnectors
 Basically an instantiation of Solace-Kafka connectors but ready for deployment in kubernetes

+# To run in distributed mode
+All the major configuration is already done, just download the repo, configure the file /kafka/values.yaml to use the settings you want (expecially ReplicaCount), after that just install kafka using *helm install*:
+  * e.g. helm install mykafka ./kafka
+Now configure the ENV vars in configurator.yaml and deploy it.
+After that just enter the pod in iterative mode (kubectl exec -it \<podName\>  -- /bin/bash) and run the comands to configure or get information about the connectors (a file with just a few basic commands can be found inside the pod at /home/commands).

+# To run in standalone mode

 **Configuration:**
   After downloading the repo edit the connection information in the files:
   * ./connectors/pubsubplus-connector-kafka-sink-2.0.2/etc/solace_sink.properties